 The New Testament is also divided into three segments: (1) The Gospels; (2) Church History, which basically includes just the book of Acts; and (3) The Apostolic Writings, which includes everything else.

 Compilation of the Original Old Testament

 How was the original Bible compiled?
 Its assemblage can be traced through Scripture in a fairly accurate manner.
 After Moses wrote the Pentateuch (Exodus 17:14; 24:4, 7; 34:27; Numbers 33:2; Joshua 1:8; Matthew 19:8; John 5:46–47; Romans 10:5), it was placed in the Ark of the Covenant and preserved (Deuteronomy 31:24).
 Over time, other inspired texts were added to the first five books of the Bible.
 During the time of David and Solomon, the books already compiled were placed in the temple treasury (1 Kings 8:6) and cared for by the priests who served in the temple (2 Kings 22:8).
 More books were also added during the reign of King Hezekiah: David’s hymns, Solomon’s proverbs, and prophetic books such as Isaiah, Hosea, and Micah (Proverbs 25:1).
 In general, as the prophets of God spoke, their words were written down, and what was recorded was included in what today is the Old Testament.

-During the exile of the Jews in the sixth century, the books were scattered, but not lost.
-Around 538 BC the Jews returned from the Babylonian captivity, and Ezra the priest later re-collected all of the former books and added other works to the compilation.
-A copy was then stored in the Ark constructed for the second temple, where the ark of the covenant used to sit.
-Following a meticulous process, other copies were made to protect the inspired writings.
+During the exile of the Jews in the sixth century, the books were preserved.
+Around 538 BC the Jews returned from the Babylonian captivity, and Ezra the priest later added other inspired works to the compilation.
+A copy of the Torah was then stored in the Most Holy Place of the second temple, where the ark of the covenant used to sit.
+Following a meticulous process, other copies of the Torah were made to protect and preserve the inspired writings.
 This collection of Old Testament books, written in the Hebrew language, is what Judaism calls the “Hebrew Bible.”